uhasker/large-language-models-for-software-engineers/src/05-retrieval-augmented-generation.md

 How could we split this document into digestible chunks?

 The simplest way to chunk a document is to use **fixed-size chunking**.
-This method is relatively simple: we split the document into chunks of a fixed size.
+This method is very straightforward: we just split the document into chunks of a fixed size.

 Here is how the implementation looks like: